dentearl/mwgAlignAnalysis/README.md

 <code>$ make analysis location=/path/to/package set=testSet</code>

 where <code>location</code> is the path to the package and <code>set</code> is one of the prefixes from the registries directory, i.e. flySet, mammalSet, primateSet or testSet.
-The Makefile can be run in parallel with <code>-j=[integer]</code> which allows  the evaluations in an analysis to be run in parallel.
+The Makefile can be run in parallel with <code>-j [integer]</code> which allows  the evaluations in an analysis to be run in parallel.